Here is last month’s quiz again along with the answer:

 I wouldn’t have come up with it even if I repertorized for a million years!

-Well, that’s just it, Maria, I don’t think this case repertorizes well; the reason being that the Repertory isn’t a perfect instrument, like a board game, where every rubric that’s supposed to be there IS there, and every remedy appropriate to each rubric is listed!
+Well, that’s just it, Maria, I don’t think this case repertorizes well at all; the reason being that the Repertory isn’t a perfect reference book, where every rubric that’s supposed to be there IS there, and every remedy appropriate to each rubric is listed!
 I am often shocked that certain rubrics that ought to exist, don’t!
-And then sometimes I find myself saying things like, “I can’t believe Medorrhinum’s not here under ‘Lazy’!”
+And then sometimes I find myself saying things like, “I can’t believe Medorrhinum’s not listed under ‘Lazy’!”
 So, what this means is, you can’t always rely on strict repertorization to find the remedy!
 You’re always thinking, “Where is this nut going to crack open?
 Do I see a peculiar symptom?
 Is there a diagnosis?
 Do I see keynotes of a remedy?
-Is it Sudden Onset?
+Is there Sudden Onset?
 How should I approach this?”
 Sometimes you have to repertorize because there’s no etiology, there are no peculiars, no mentals, no keynotes….
 It’s like a toothache where all you can do is repertorize the symptoms and see what comes up: Worse biting down, better cold drinks, worse pressure, pain left side, pain upper teeth, sharp pain, etc.; that’s all you can do is just do a straight up and down repertorization and give the remedy that comes out on top!
+But here, in this case, among a sea of common virus symptoms, we have an image of a remedy–Ignatia!

 Thank you for the step by step guidance, that was a very good lesson indeed!